How Much Does It Cost to Break a Lease?

 There are three main ways contracts usually structure the cost of breaking a lease, according to Feniak:

-- Early termination fee: The best-case scenario is that your contract simply outlines an early termination fee.
-This fee is typically equal to a few month’s rent.
+- Early termination fee: Ideally, your contract will outline the terms of an early termination fee, which is typically equal to a few month’s rent.

 - Apartment lease buyout: Some contracts may require that you pay the rest of your lease in full.
-Depending on how many months are left in your contract, this could add up to quite a hefty sum.
+This could add up to a lot of money depending on how many months are left in your contract.

 - Lease and security deposit buyout: The worst-case scenario is that your landlord requires you to pay the remainder of your lease and forfeit your entire security deposit.
-If that’s the case, you could be out quite a bit of cash by breaking a lease.
+If that’s the case, you could be out of a lot of cash by breaking a lease.

 Common reasons for breaking a lease

 There are many reasons why someone might break a lease.
-In some cases, these are justifiable in the eyes of the law; in others, you’ll still be on the hook for covering the costs outlined in your lease agreement.
+In some cases, these are justifiable in the eyes of the law.
+In other cases, you’ll still be on the hook for covering the costs outlined in your lease agreement.

 Legal reasons for breaking a lease